MetaMask/SIPs/SIPS/sip-1.md

 - `sip` - A unique number identifying the SIP, assigned by the SIP editors.
 - `title` - A descriptive name for the SIP.
 - `status` - The current status of the SIP.
 One of stages as described [above](#stages).
+- `discussions-to` - (Optional) A URL where discussions and review of the specified SIP can be found.
 - `category` - The category this SIP belongs to.
 As described [above](#categories).
 - `author` - The list of authors in format described [below](#author-header).
 - `created` - The date the SIP was created on.